glennerichall/motion-ui/README.md

 # System control configuration parameters
 ############################################################
 # Start in daemon (background) mode and release terminal.
+# We will use pm2 to start motion
 daemon off
 # Target directory for pictures, snapshots and movies
 target_dir YOUR_TARGET_DIRECTORY_FOR_FILES